Ngangk Yira Research Centre

 Upcoming studies will help better identify and address risk factors for mental wellbeing in mothers and young families and look at ways to build resilience in Aboriginal youth.

 Ngangk Yira brings together an experienced team of researchers, led by Professor Rhonda Marriot.
 Professor Fiona Stanley and the Federal Minister for Indigenous Health, the Hon Ken Wyatt, are patrons of the Centre.
+Advising on the strategic direction of the Centre is the Ngangk Yira Advisory Board which is comprised of senior leaders from a range of backgrounds and organisations.

 Ngangk means both 'mother' and 'sun'.
 Alongside the Noongar word Yira, the meaning expands to: the rising sun (ngangk yira).
 Together, they have added spiritual meaning for the sun's giving of life to all things in its passage across the sky.